Nerudas/pkg_board/README.md

 Component for creating Bulletin boards on the site

 * **Bulletin Board - Categories Module**
-Module for displaying the latest Bulletin board items
+Module for displaying bulletin board categories